One-Nexus/Synergy/README.md

 }
 ```

 For all intents and purposes, there are 2 types of options; bools and non-bools.
-A bool option is one whose value determines whether or not some code should be applied.
+A bool option is one whose value determines whether or not some styles should be applied.
 A non-bool option is one whose value is used as a value for a CSS property.
 In the below example there is one of each.

 ```scss
 @mixin header($custom: ()) {